Technology - Expert Notes

 and what we can do to improve the situation.
 We will specifically cover

-wireless capture, focusing on the two sniffing techniques available today:
+wireless capture, focusing on the two sniffing techniques available

-single-channel sniffing and whole-band concurrent channel sniffing. |
+today: single-channel sniffing and whole-band concurrent channel sniffing. |

 |

-EEN_BT03 - Your First Wide-band Capture |
+EEN_BT03 - Your First Wide-band Capture

 A wide-band sniffer is very easy to use.
-Start the capture, connect
+Start the capture, connect your

-required to ensure an optimal capture. |
+an optimal capture. |

 |

-EEN_BT04 - Optimal Placement of Your Analyzer |
+EEN_BT04 - Optimal Placement of Your Analyzer

-Capturing Bluetooth traffic with a whole-band sniffer is a
+Capturing Bluetooth traffic with a whole-band sniffer is a piece

-some good practices and explains a few pitfalls to be avoided.
+practices and explains a few pitfalls to be avoided. |

 |